dmbarbour/awelon/AboutABC.md

         "Text
         ~

 Text is not a distinct type for ABC.
-Rather, text is essentially a compact representation for introducing a list of small integers.
+Rather, text is understood as a compact representation for introducing a list of small integers (range 0..1114111).
 The above text essentially means `#3#116l#120l#101l#84l`, which would have the type:

         e → (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e